ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 1. IDs must be unique
 2. IDs should be sortable by time, meaning ID of new messages should be newer than old ones.

-There are solutions come to minds:
+There are solutions come to mind:

 1. Use the `auto_increment` keyword in MySQL.
-However, NoSQL doesn't provide such feature.
+However, NoSQL doesn't provide such a feature.
-2. Use UUID generator to generate global 64-bit sequence number like Snowflake.
+2. Use UUID generator to generate global 64-bit sequence numbers like Snowflake.
-3. Use local sequence number generator.
+3. Use a local sequence number generator.
-   1. Local means the message_id is only unique and ordering within a channel_id.
+   1. Local means the message_id is only unique and ordered within a channel_id.
-   2. This approach is easier in comparison to the global UUID generator.
+   2. This approach is easier than the global UUID generator.

 ## Design Deep Dive